intj-t/intj-t/README.md

 Still hold a 20% per Federal source code policy or private equity in MSFT.
 Windows is 9% contact your Ivy League Proffessor or Dept of Education.
 I still have my MSDN Acedemic Alliance files.
+* Went to Microsoft Conferences PDC 2003, MIX 09, and Build 2017
 * Shipped Fluent Control Ribbon 2.0, World Wide Telescope & WPF Toolkit 3.5 & 4.0
 through Codeplex and Component Source.
 In 2010 with Xceed & Janus Systems & Software.
 With the Ribbon Control Library Suite.
 On Teams.
 Through their reseller program.